Eines-Informatiques-Avancades/Project_2025/README.md

 ## Project structure

-The project consists of a main file (`vdw_gas.f90`) and a subroutines file (`subroutines.f90`) that sources the contents of the `include/` directory, which stores all the different subroutines used in the code, separated into different files by topic or task.
+The main simulation program consists of a main file (`vdw_gas.f90`) and a subroutines file (`subroutines.f90`) that sources the contents of the `include/` directory, which stores all the different subroutines used in the code, separated into different files by topic or task.

 A single module called `subroutines` is used due to the fact that different subroutines might interact with each other.

 As previously mentioned, system parameters are set under `input_parameters.in`, which is read at runtime.

+To other standalone programs, `binning.f90` and `jackknife.f90`, are also included to perform the statistical analysis of the result produced by the simulation.

 The project tree has the following structure (excluding git-related files, such as this README).